-- Achieve a minimum cumulative GPA of 2.00, with no grade lower than a 1.00 for any course that applies to the program. - Complete a minimum of 90 quarter credit hours, comprised of a minimum of 60 quarter credit hours in core classes and a minimum of 30 quarter credit hours in general education courses, including GE120, GE129, GE133 and GE139 (or equivalent). - Legal Specialty Requirement: Students must complete a minimum of 60 quarter units in PA courses.
+- Achieve a minimum cumulative GPA of 2.00, with no grade lower than a 2.0 in any legal specialty course that applies to the program. - Complete a minimum of 90 quarter credit hours, comprised of a minimum of 60 quarter credit hours in core classes and a minimum of 30 quarter credit hours in general education courses, including GE120, GE129, GE133 and GE139 (or equivalent). - Legal Specialty Requirement: Students must complete a minimum of 60 quarter units in PA courses.
 Students must fulfill a minimum 15 quarter credits of legal specialty courses at Fremont College. - Meet their financial obligations.
 Students who fail to meet these obligations may have their diploma or degree withheld.